jeturing/PocketGone-By-Jeturing-v1.0/README.md

 - **Jeturing Team** - Initial development
 - **jcarvajalantigua** - Pentesting platform transformation
-- **ITLA EDU** - Educational institution sponsor
+- **Jeturing EDU** - Educational institution sponsor

 ## 🔗 Links

 - **GitHub Repository**: https://github.com/jcarvajalantigua/PocketGone-By-Jeturing-v1.0
-- **ITLA EDU**: Instituto Tecnológico de Las Américas
+- **Jeturing EDU**: Instituto Tecnológico de Las Américas

 ## 📞 Support

 For questions or support:
 - Open an issue in the GitHub repository
-- Contact ITLA EDU cybersecurity department
+- Contact Jeturing EDU cybersecurity department
 - Review documentation at `/docs` endpoint

 ## ⚖️ Legal Disclaimer

 **IMPORTANT**: This tool is provided for educational purposes only.
-The authors and ITLA EDU are not responsible for any misuse or damage caused by this platform.
+The authors and Jeturing EDU are not responsible for any misuse or damage caused by this platform.
 Users must:

 1. Obtain proper authorization before testing
 2. Comply with all applicable laws and regulations